sfigg/commercialization-public/test/wpt/wpr-command-line-options.md

 ## PMCSources

-Use this option to query the list of hardware counters on the system, and their default sampling rates.
+The **PMCSources** option queries the list of hardware counters on the system and their default sampling rates.

 ### Syntax